xurui-joei/DBCTNet/README.md

 You can add your own HSI dataset to data/ and modify the train_test.py to train DBCTNet on your own dataset.
 The weight of model will be saved at weights/.

 ## Citation
-If you find this project useful for your research or if you use it in your academic projects, we would appreciate it if you could cite it as follows:
+If you find our work useful, we would appreciate it if you could cite it as follows:

 ```bibtex
 @ARTICLE{DBCTNet,